How are Sales Talk Tracks created?

 Lastly, talk tracks should be iterative.
 We want data to lead the way in exactly how to win business.

 If there is a better way, why wouldn’t we want everyone to use it?

-While you may say “I already have a sales coaching software”.
-Well unfortunately, that doesn’t mean you have the best in the market.
+While you may say “I already have sales coaching software”.
+Well, unfortunately, that doesn’t mean you have the best in the market.
 Which means you’re still losing winnable revenue.